-The relationship between tax progressivity and tax revenue depends critically on the intertemporal elasticity of substitution for labor supply.
-Higher (lower) values of γ will generate smaller (or larger) additional revenue from higher progressivity, since with a higher (lower) γ labor supply will react more (less) to tax changes.
-In Appendix E, we present results for $\gamma = 1$.
+The relationship between tax progressivity and tax revenue depends critically on the Frisch elasticity of labor supply.
+Higher (lower) values of $\gamma$ will generate smaller (or larger) additional revenue from higher progressivity, since with a higher (lower) $\gamma$ labor supply will react more (less) to tax changes.
+In Appendix F, we present results for $\gamma = 1$ .
 We find that in an economy recalibrated to match the same set of targets, the benchmark value of $\tau = 0.1581$ generates the maximum revenue from the labor income tax, i.e. there is no room to make taxes more progressive and collect higher taxes from labor income.
-Furthermore, total tax collection is maximized when $\tau = 0$, i.e. when taxes are proportional.
+Furthermore, total tax collection is maximized when $\tau = 0$ , i.e. when taxes are proportional.